twistin/fastai-project/_posts/22-08-17-lesson-1-my-own-guitar-model.md

 In this publication, I will explain my learning process and experience with my first contact with my own training model.
 The intention was to create a model that would recognise or be able to discern between two brands of electric guitar. .
 One was a Fender Telecaster model and the other a Gibson Les Paul model.

-### Step 1: Download images of Fender Telecaster and Gibson Les Paul guitars
+## Step1: Download images of Fender Telecaster and Gibson Les Paul guitars

 The first thing I have done is to prepare the ground to address the issue, to create a model that differentiates two brands-models of electric guitars..
 To do this, I installed the fastai library for downloading Duck Duck Go images. `!pip install -Uqq fastai duckduckgo_search`
 Next I defined the function that will allow me to download 30 images of each of the two search terms: `def search_images(term, max_images=30)`